OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 ## iOS Platform Overview

 iOS is a mobile operating system that powers Apple mobile devices including iPhone, iPad and iPod Touch.
-It also served the basis for Apple tvOS, which has inherited many of iOS functionalities. iOS, like Apple desktop operating system, macOS (formerly OS X), is based on Darwin, a hybrid version of XNU kernel.
-There is an important difference between the two systems: iOS apps run in a more restricted environment than the desktop apps.
+It also served the basis for Apple tvOS, which inherits many functionalities from iOS.

+iOS, like Apple desktop operating system, macOS (formerly OS X), is based on Darwin, an open-source Unix operating system developed by Apple.
+The kernel used by Darwin is called XNU ("XNU is not Unix"), a hybrid kernel that combines components of the Mach and FreeBSD kernels.

+In comparison to Mac OS however, iOS apps run in a more restricted environment that their Desktop counterparts.
 They are isolated from each other on the file system level, and are significantly limited in terms of system API access.

 To protect its users from malicious applications, Apple restricts and controls access to the apps that are allowed to run on iOS devices.
-Apple App store is the only official application distribution platform where developers can offer their apps and consumers can buy, download and install apps.
-This is different compared to Android that has several different app stores.
-Until recently side-loading of apps (or installing an app on your iOS device by bypassing the official App store) was only possible with a jailbreak or complicated workarounds.
-By using the latest version of Xcode and at least iOS 9 it is possible to do [side-loading via Xcode](https://www.igeeksblog.com/how-to-sideload-apps-on-iphone-ipad-in-ios-10/ "How to Sideload Apps on iPhone and iPad Running iOS 10 using Xcode 8") and install an app directly to your phone.
+The Apple App store is the only official application distribution platform where developers can offer their apps and consumers can buy, download and install apps.
+This is different compared to Android, which supports several different app stores and side-loading of apps.

+On iOS, side-loading of apps (or installing an app on your iOS device by bypassing the official App store) was only possible with a jailbreak or complicated workarounds.
+By using the latest version of Xcode and iOS 9 or higher it is possible to do [side-loading via Xcode](https://www.igeeksblog.com/how-to-sideload-apps-on-iphone-ipad-in-ios-10/ "How to Sideload Apps on iPhone and iPad Running iOS 10 using Xcode 8") and install an app directly on an iOS device.

-Sandboxing is mandatory for iOS apps.
-Apple sandbox (historically called Seatbelt) is a mandatory access control (MAC) mechanisms describing what resources an app can or cannot access.
-Compared to Android Binder IPC, iOS limits potential attack surface.
+iOS apps are isolated from each other through the Apple sandbox (historically called Seatbelt),s a mandatory access control (MAC) mechanisms describing what resources an app can or cannot access.
+Compared to Android's extensive Binder IPC facilities, iOS offers only very limited options for IPC, minimizing the potential attack surface.

-Uniform hardware and tight integration between hardware and software brings another security advantage. iOS protects its devices by offering secure boot, hardware-backed keychain and file system encryption.
-Limited install base allows iOS updates to be rolled out to a large percentage of users quickly that means less need for support of older and unprotected versions of iOS.
+Uniform hardware and tight integration between hardware and software brings another security advantage.
+Every iOS offers security features such as secure boot, hardware-backed keychain and file system encryption. iOS updates are usually rolled out to a large percentage of users quickly, resulting in less need for supporting older and unprotected versions of iOS.

 In spite of numerous strengths, iOS app developers still need to worry about security.
 Data protection, Keychain, TouchID authentication and network security still leave plenty of margin for errors.
-In the following chapters, we are describing iOS security architecture and explaining a basic security testing methodology and reverse engineering how-tos.
-We are also mapping the categories of MASVS to iOS and outline test cases for each requirement.
+In the following chapters, we describe iOS security architecture and explaining a basic security testing methodology and reverse engineering how-tos.

 ### iOS Security Architecture

-[iOS security architecture](https://www.apple.com/business/docs/iOS_Security_Guide.pdf "Apple iOS Security Guide") has six core features:
+The [iOS security architecture](https://www.apple.com/business/docs/iOS_Security_Guide.pdf "Apple iOS Security Guide") consists of six core features:

 - Hardware Security
 - Secure Boot